-- (2) Accounting Concentration: The candidate shall be determined to have the equivalent of an accounting concentration if he has at least 48 semester hours of upper division or graduate level accounting and business related courses as approved by the Board at an accredited four-year college or university with a minimum of 24 semester hours of accounting at the upper division or graduate level, including a minimum of 3 semester hours each in courses covering the following subjects: - a. financial accounting - b. auditing - c. taxation - d. management/cost accounting - e. government/not-for-profit accounting - (3) The educational requirements must be completed before the candidate first applies to take the examination. - (4) Credit for hours taken at accredited colleges and universities using the quarter system shall be counted as /3 of a semester hour for each hour of credit received under the quarter system. - (b) Residency: The candidate must be a resident of the State of Mississippi.
+- (2) Accounting Concentration: The candidate shall be determined to have the equivalent of an accounting concentration if he or she has at least forty-eight (48) semester hours of upper division or graduate level accounting and business related courses as approved by the Board at an accredited four-year college or university with a minimum of twenty-four (24) semester hours of accounting at the upper division or graduate level, including a minimum of three (3) semester hours each in courses covering the following subjects: - a. financial accounting - b. auditing - c. taxation - d. accounting information systems - (3) The educational requirements must be completed before the candidate first applies to take the examination. - (4) Credit for hours taken at accredited colleges and universities using the quarter system shall be counted as two-thirds (2/3) of a semester hour for each hour of credit received under the quarter system. - (b) Residency: The candidate must be a resident of the State of Mississippi.
 Residency shall be determined by the Board based on all of the facts and circumstances of each individual case.
-Factors normally considered by the Board in determining residency are as follows: - (1) Place of registration as a voter - (2) Vehicle registration and tags - (3) Filing of Mississippi State Resident Income Tax Returns - (4) Qualifying for Homestead Exemption in Mississippi and payment of real estate taxes to this state, and/or - (5) Graduation from a Mississippi university or college - (c) Good Moral Character: As the passing of the CPA examination is the initial qualification to licensure, a candidate must be able to demonstrate that he possesses good moral character in order to qualify to sit for the examination.
+Factors normally considered by the Board in determining residency are as follows: - (1) Place of registration as a voter - (2) Vehicle registration and tags - (3) Filing of Mississippi State Resident Income Tax Returns - (4) Qualifying for Homestead Exemption in Mississippi and payment of real estate taxes to this state, and/or - (5) Graduation from a Mississippi university or college - (c) Good Moral Character: As the passing of the CPA examination is the initial qualification to licensure, a candidate must be able to demonstrate that he or she possesses good moral character in order to qualify to sit for the examination.
 In evaluating good moral character, the Board shall consider a candidate's criminal record including but not limited to felony convictions or pleas; discipline before state, local or federal jurisdictions; and other documents and/or records determined appropriate in the circumstance.